Recover species and habitats that are imperiled or diminished.

 PSRF pursues a diverse portfolio of projects in our 6 priority programs in Puget Sound.

-Re-establish self-sustaining native oyster beds to provide filtration and structured habitat for a diverse community of organisms.
+Restore persistent native oyster beds to recover habitat complexity, filtration, and provide refuge and forage for a diverse community of organisms.

 Dedicated research and restoration of native marine species in the Kenneth K. Chew Center of Shellfish Research and Restoration facility, that PSRF and NOAA operate at NOAA’s Manchester Station.